nelsonleeucla/nelsonleeucla.github.io/_posts/2010-03-03-portfolio.md

 </div>
 <script async src="//www.instagram.com/embed.js"></script>

-On top of creating content for Fashion Cents during my internship, I was also frequently tasked with creating content for @friendsplushies, the Instagram accound of the company's plushie brand.
+On top of creating content for Fashion Cents during my internship, I was also frequently tasked with creating content for @friendsplushies, the Instagram account of the company's plushie brand.

 This post is one of many I helped designed and created.
 This post specifically serves as a introduction to one of brand's newest products, and aims at bringing awareness of its release while also making its character more "alive".